New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Revisiting Analysis for Two-Zero Neutrino Mass Matrix Structures

 Since ref.~\cite{Asai:2018ocx}, a new global fit analysis, \texttt{NuFITv5.2}, of the neutrino oscillation parameters has been released~\cite{nufit}.
 Cosmological analysis has also been refined.
-The bounds on the sum of the light neutrino masses have been evaluated under different assumptions of cosmological datasets and models, statistical treatments, and neutrino mass ordering~\cite{Planck:2018vyg,Vagnozzi:2017ovm,Capozzi:2017ipn,RoyChoudhury:2019hls,Ivanov:2019hqk,DES:2021wwk,Tanseri:2022zfe}.
-Hence, we reanalyze those three mass matrix structures based on the latest \texttt{NuFITv5.2} data~\cite{nufit} (see also table~\ref{tab:NuFIT5_2}) and compare the resulting predictions with a new cosmological limit with the Planck 2018 TTTEEE+lowE+lensing+BAO datasets in the $\Lambda$CDM+$\sum m_\nu$ model in ref.~\cite{RoyChoudhury:2019hls}, which does not assume the three light neutrinos are degenerate.
-In the following we show the results for the ${\bf B}_3$ texture (which the type $\mathbf{2}_{+1}$ realizes) and ${\bf B}_4$ texture (which the type $\mathbf{2}_{-1}$ realizes) mass matrices.
-The results for the ${\bf C}$ minor (which the type $\mathbf{1}$ realizes) are summarized in appendix~\ref{app:Cminor}.
+The bounds on the sum of the light neutrino masses are evaluated under different assumptions of cosmological datasets and models, statistical treatments, and neutrino mass ordering~\cite{Planck:2018vyg,Vagnozzi:2017ovm,Capozzi:2017ipn,RoyChoudhury:2018gay,RoyChoudhury:2019hls,Ivanov:2019hqk,DES:2021wwk,Tanseri:2022zfe}.
+Hence, we reanalyze these three mass matrix structures based on the latest \texttt{NuFITv5.2} data~\cite{nufit} (see also table~\ref{tab:NuFIT5_2}).
+The resulting predictions are compared with a new cosmological limit with the Planck 2018 TTTEEE+lowE+lensing+BAO datasets in the $\Lambda$CDM+$\sum m_\nu$ model in ref.~\cite{RoyChoudhury:2019hls}, which does not assume three light neutrinos are degenerate.
+In the following, we show the results for the ${\bf B}_3$ texture and ${\bf B}_4$ texture cases.
+The results for the ${\bf C}$ minor are provided in appendix~\ref{app:Cminor}.